Juniata Makes Commitment to Sustainability to Solar Energy Company

 In addition Juniata will partner with Keystone Solar in the energy

 "This achievement demonstrates Juniata College consistent leadership in matching renewable energy with educational opportunities.
 For Juniata College PRAXISTM is an exciting opportunity.
-We look forward to introducing these new learning modules into the c
+We look forward to introducing these new learning modules into the classroom."

 company's PRAXIS product program, an innovative product where the energy company provides renewable energy certificates for sustainable power and access to online learning platform called Building Keystone Solar so partner institutions can incorporate solar energy educational lessons and tools into classwork in environmental science and possibly other courses.